Converting from Commercial to Recreational Use

 Wire a 7-way RV blade socket at the rear of the truck for towing an RV trailer.
 This requires the RVH Electrical Center or the equivalent function.

 While not required for a minimal conversion, the other thing we do to almost every truck we convert is to change the vertical exhaust stack to a weed burner (horizontal) exhaust.
 This frees up space for a drom box and allows for additional storage.
 It also keeps exhaust off the trailer – although with full pollution trucks (trucks with DPF and DEF) exhaust soot is not really a factor.
-The cost of the weed burner conversion is typically under $1000 and allows for use of a drom box between the cab fairings.
+The cost of the weed burner conversion is typically around $1000 and allows for use of a drom box between the cab fairings.

 Singling involves removing the forward-most rear axle and relocating the rearward one.
 There are three positions commonly used to relocate the axle.
 “Short” which is to place the axle in the forward position where the “removed” axle was.
 “Long” which is to leave the rearward axle in its original location.
 And “Mid”, which locates the axle someplace in between the two original locations.